-We are located in a historic boarding house in Downtown Boise at 512 W Idaho St. Our suite is just inside the front door to the right, so you can’t miss us!
+We used to be located in a historic boarding house in Downtown Boise at 512 W Idaho St. Our suite is just inside the front door to the right, so you can’t miss us!
 Be sure to setup an appointment if you know when you would like to come by.
 Just click the red appointment button on the left of the window to setup your drop-off or pick-up appointment.
 If you are nearby and see that we are in the shop, feel free to come on in!
 Because we offer onsite Mac repair (at clients homes and offices), there is a chance we will not be in the shop if you don’t have an appointment setup.

 Below are some modern day shots of the building to help you recognize it when you arrive, historical pictures of the building, and some historical information about the Star Rooming House.